MESH Autumn Academy for Planetary Wellbeing A Graduate School on Multispecies Conviviality (MESH Well)

 Our participating partners within the EUniWell alliance include the University of Cologne, Linnaeus University, Nantes Université, and the University of Florence.

-The main event of the MESH Well project is the Autumn Academy for Planetary Well-being, taking place from 14–19 October 2024.
-Our EUniWell partners will participate with graduate students and senior researchers who will act as mentors, leading multidisciplinary thematic working groups based on their research expertise.
-In addition, Cologne-based researchers and visiting international scholars, such as ecologist Sandra Diaz and sociologist Laurel Kearns, will deliver introductory lectures on relevant themes.
-The academic programme of the Autumn Academy also includes excursions exploring local forms of multispecies conviviality and biodiversity conservation projects, such as the Forschungsmuseum Koenig (part of the Leibniz Institute for the Analysis of Biodiversity Change in Bonn), the Science Barn of the MPI for Plant Breeding in Cologne Vogelsang, and the Cologne Zoo biodiversity project in cooperation with the University of Cologne.
+The main event of the MESH Well project is the Autumn Academy for Planetary Well-being which took place on 14–19 October 2024, and for which a report can be consulted.
+Our EUniWell partners participated with graduate students and senior researchers who acted as mentors, leading multidisciplinary thematic working groups based on their research expertise.
+In addition, Cologne-based researchers and visiting international scholars, such as ecologist Sandra Diaz and sociologist Laurel Kearns, delivered introductory lectures on relevant themes.
+The academic programme of the Autumn Academy also includes excursions exploring local forms of multispecies conviviality and biodiversity conservation projects, such as the Forschungsmuseum Koenig (part of the Leibniz Institute for the Analysis of Biodiversity Change) and the Bioeconomy Science Center of the Forschungszentrum Jülich..

 Expected Outcomes